World Pancreatic Cancer Day

 St Pancras or St PancrEas?

-Every year we take over St Pancras International station, by putting the ‘e’ in PancrEas, all in the name of raising vital awareness and funds.
+For the past eight years we’ve taken over St Pancras International station, by putting the ‘e’ in PancrEas, all in the name of raising vital awareness and funds.

 Raising awareness

-With all eyes on pancreatic cancer acoss the globe on WPCD, it is a great opportunity to raise awareness of the disease, the function of the pancreas and the symptoms to look out for.
+With all eyes on pancreatic cancer across the globe on WPCD, it is a great opportunity to raise awareness of the disease, the function of the pancreas and the symptoms to look out for.